Thanos: Amalgam Comics

-In the 1996 Amalgam Comics books published jointly by DC Comics and Marvel, Thanos was merged with Darkseid to become "Thanoseid".
+An alternate version of Thanos appears in the 1996 Amalgam Comics books published jointly by DC Comics and Marvel.
+Thanos was merged with Darkseid to become "Thanoseid".

 Earth X

-In the alternate universe limited series Earth X, Thanos dwells in the Realm of the Dead with the entity Death.
+An alternate version of Thanos appears in the limited series Earth X. Thanos dwells in the Realm of the Dead with the entity Death.
 Additionally, this version's mother was a Skrull, which Death used in combination with her own secret to make him believe that she was his mother.
 When the deception is revealed, he uses the Ultimate Nullifier on Death.

 Heroes Reborn (2021)

-In an alternate reality depicted in the "Heroes Reborn" miniseries, Thanos places the Infinity Gems in Infinity Rings and fights Doctor Spectrum.
+An alternate version of Thanos appears in the "Heroes Reborn" miniseries.
+Thanos places the Infinity Gems in Infinity Rings and fights Doctor Spectrum.

 Kid Thanos

 After having witnessed a fight between the prehistoric Avengers and a younger Thanos, an alternate version of Doctor Doom called Doom Supreme is persuaded by Mephisto to put together a variation of the Multiversal Masters of Evil made from the evilest villains in the Multiverse and conquer it while saving Earth-616 for last.
 One of its recruits is a variation of the younger Thanos called Kid Thanos.
 Kid Thanos accompanied Doom Supreme in attacking Avengers Mountain.
 They fought Black Panther, Namor, and Valkyrie up to the point where Avengers Mountain exploded.
 Afterwards, both of them had spoken with Mephisto and Iron Inquisitor before rejoining with the other Multiversal Masters of Evil members so that they can get back to work.

 In a flashback, Kid Thanos was with the Multiversal Masters of Evil when they attacked Earth-91.

 Kid Thanos was with the Multiversal Masters of Evil when they attacked an unidentified Earth.
 Afterwards, they were attacked by Ghost Rider where he used his Hell Charger to knock down Kid Thanos and Hound.

 Kid Thanos was with the Multiversal Masters of Evil when they arrived on Earth-616 during prehistoric times.
 During the fight between the Multiversal Masters of Evil and both Avengers teams, Kid Thanos fights Captain America and Prehistoric Moon Knight.
-9 days later, Kid Thanos gets taken over by Black Skull's symbiote upon his defeat.
+Nine days later, Kid Thanos gets taken over by Black Skull's symbiote upon his defeat.
 With some power donation from Soldier Supreme of 1943, Kid Starbrand and Reno Phoenix of 1868, Ghost Ronin of 1655, and the Tyrannosaurus Starbrand of 66,000,000 BC, Echo defeats Kid Thanos.

 As Kid Thanos finishes recuperating, Mephisto appears as he tells them what happened to Ghost Goblin, King Killmonger, and Black Skull while also mentioning that Doom Supreme and Dark Phoenix have fled.
 With the corpses of Ghost Goblin, Hound, and King Killmonger as well as the unconscious body of Red Skull near him, Kid Thanos states that he can obtain fresh knowledge of his teammates on his dissection table.
 Kid Thanos is told by Mephisto that Black Skull isn't dead yet.